 This isn't a cheap lens but it definitely works the extra few dollars and I highly recommend it.
 But if you are looking for a good starter lens, the Canon 50mm 1.8 lens is almost similar and as good but much more affordable and almost 250 dollars less.

-The main difference between the two is the 1.8 and 1.4 and makes a difference mostly with food pictures.
-At 1.4L you can get a bit closer for your food pictures.
+The main difference between the two is 1.8 and 1.4 and makes a difference mostly with food pictures.
+At 1.4L you can get a bit closer to your food pictures.

 When clicking with these two lenses the big difference is that you have to click at a smaller aperture at 5.0 or 6.0 (I sometimes even go down to 4.5) but this then requires you to bump the ISO up.

 For example - with a 50mm I would shoot at f 2.8 with an ISO of 200 and 1/60.
-With this lens, I would use a setting like f 5.0, ISO 800 and 1/60.
+With this lens, I would use a setting like f 5.0, ISO 800, and 1/60.
 The one tip I will give is to shoot on nice bright sunny days which means you can keep the ISO to 400 and 600.
 Personally, I hate pumping my ISO to more than 400 or 600.

-The Canon EF 75-300mm f/4-5.6 III USM Telephoto Zoom Lens is great and I use it when I am shooting portraits-type shots or when I go traveling and need to get closer to things that are far away.
-The quality of this lens is amazing and often perfect when you want to get candid shots of people at a party without having the camera in their face.
+The Canon EF 75-300mm f/4-5.6 III USM Telephoto Zoom Lens is great and I use it when I am shooting portrait-type shots or when I go traveling and need to get closer to things that are far away.
+The quality of this lens is amazing and often perfect when you want to get candid shots of people at a party without having the camera in their faces.
 I use it mostly for family gatherings and for my travel photos.